Skip to main content

 help icon

-General FAQ
+FAQ

-In situations where an electrical line is not undergrounded, SCE will continue to pursue other mitigations, such as replacing the bare wire with covered conductor.
+In situations where an electrical line is not undergrounded, SCE may continue to pursue other mitigations, such as replacing the bare wire with covered conductor.
 This is one of the most valuable tools in cost-effectively and expeditiously reducing ignition risk, especially when supplemented with inspections and vegetation management.
 Learn more about SCE’s wildfire mitigation efforts at sce.com/mitigation.

 Currently, funding of targeted undergrounding projects for wildfire mitigation purposes is requested as part of SCE’s General Rate Case proceeding and differs from Rule 20 undergrounding projects, which are initiated by a governmental agency (e.g., city, county), developer or individual customer.